Google Europe Scholarship for Students with Disabilities

 Access to knowledge is Google’s passion.
 When it comes to higher education for promising scholars, Google doesn’t want anything to stand in the way.
 That’s why Google, in partnership with EmployAbility, is proud to present the Google Europe Scholarship for Students with Disabilities.
 Google is committed to helping the innovators of the future make the most of their talents by providing scholarships for Computer Science students with disabilities.

-Recipients of the Google Europe Scholarship for Students with Disabilities will each receive a €7,000 scholarship for the 2022-2023 academic year.
+Recipients of the Google Europe Scholarship for Students with Disabilities will each receive a €7,000 scholarship for the 2024-2025 academic year.
 Scholarships will be awarded based on the strength of the applicant’s academic background, leadership skills and demonstrated passion for Computer Science.
-Full terms and conditions for this scholarship can be found at Google Europe Students with Disabilities Scholarship Terms and Conditions.
+Full terms and conditions for this scholarship can be found at the bottom of this page

 To be eligible, applicants must:

-Have a disability, mental health or long term health condition (which includes dyslexia, dyspraxia, visual impairment, hearing impairment, diabetes, epilepsy, depression, anxiety disorders, and any other physical or mental impairments or health conditions)
+- Have a disability, mental health or long term health condition (which includes dyslexia, dyspraxia, autism, ADHD, visual impairment, hearing impairment, diabetes, epilepsy, depression, anxiety disorders, and any other physical or mental impairments or health conditions)

-Be currently enrolled as an undergraduate or graduate student at a university for the 2021-2022 academic year
+- Be currently enrolled as an undergraduate student at a university for the 2023-2024 academic year

-Intend to be enrolled in or accepted as a student in a Bachelors, Masters, or PhD program at an accredited university in Europe or Israel for the 2022-2023 academic year
+Be accepted as a student in a Bachelor’s programme at an accredited university in Europe or Israel for the

 Applicants will be asked to complete an online application through EmployAbility which includes: